Guichaguri/post-feed-reader/README.md

 It's meant for NodeJS, but as it is built on Isomorphic Javascript, it can work on browsers if the website allows cross-origin requests.

-Originally built for apps that need to list the posts with their own UI, but don't actually manage the blog and need automatic fallbacks when the blog technology does change.
+Originally built for apps that need to list the posts with their own UI, but don't actually manage the blog and need automatic fallbacks when the blog does change.

 # Features
 - **Simple**: Two-liner usage.
 Just discovers and fetches the posts.
-- **Supports multiple sources**: [Wordpress REST API](https://developer.wordpress.org/rest-api/reference/posts/), [RSS 2.0.1](https://www.rssboard.org/rss-2-0-11), [RSS 2.0](https://www.rssboard.org/rss-2-0), [RSS 1.0](https://web.resource.org/rss/1.0/spec), [RSS 0.91](https://www.rssboard.org/rss-0-9-1), [Atom 1.0](https://datatracker.ietf.org/doc/html/rfc4287) and [JSON Feed 1.1](https://www.jsonfeed.org/version/1.1/).
+- **Supports multiple sources**: [Wordpress REST API](https://developer.wordpress.org/rest-api/reference/posts/), [RSS 2.0.1](https://www.rssboard.org/rss-2-0-11), [RSS 2.0](https://www.rssboard.org/rss-2-0), [RSS 1.0](https://web.resource.org/rss/1.0/spec), [RSS 0.91](https://www.rssboard.org/rss-0-9-1), [Atom 1.0](https://datatracker.ietf.org/doc/html/rfc4287), [JSON Feed 1.1](https://www.jsonfeed.org/version/1.1/) and [JSON Feed 1.0](https://www.jsonfeed.org/version/1/).
 - **Auto-discovery**: Give any site URL and the library will try to find the data automatically.
 - **Pagination**: For sources that support it, you can fetch more than a single set of posts.